7 Tips to Get Into Stanford University

 How I got into Stanford

-“When I entered I believe criteria where pretty much the same as they currently are.
-The biggest difference being that Stanford then not as well recognized nationally and Internationally, thus there were fewer applicants and somewhat higher acceptance rates.
+“When I entered I believe criteria were pretty much the same as they currently are.
+The biggest difference is that Stanford then not as well recognized nationally and Internationally, thus there were fewer applicants and somewhat higher acceptance rates.
 However, the number of students in the undergraduate school was about the same as now.
 A large number of my freshman class were from California, or from other US states.
 There were very few international or foreign students.
-The ratio of males to females was, and had to then been 3 to 1 but 1 but don’t know if acceptance rates were any different because of that.
+The ratio of males to females was, and had to then be 3 to 1 but don’t know if acceptance rates were any different because of that.

-I had held some summer jobs and was on the track team at a not so well known High School in Stockton, which is fairly close to Palo Alto.
-No one in my family had ever gone to Stanford, but had always encourage me to attend College.
+I had held some summer jobs and was on the track team at a not-so-well-known High School in Stockton, which is fairly close to Palo Alto.
+No one in my family had ever gone to Stanford but had always encouraged me to attend College.
 We were far from wealthy, so if that were a factor, it wouldn’t have helped me.
 Two of my high school friends were also accepted and I did not consider either to be any better qualified than I. In fact, one flunked out in less than a year.

 - William Russell Ferguson, B. S. Civil Engineering, Stanford University

 We can help you figure out how to get into Stanford University

 If you’ve made the decision to apply to Stanford University, you might be feeling a little nervous given the competitiveness of this school’s admissions process.
 Parents and students alike often feel out of their depths when applying to these highly selective schools.
 Luckily, you don’t have to tackle this on your own!
 AdmissionSight is a leading college admissions expert with over a decade of experience successfully helping students overcome challenging acceptance rates to earn a spot in the university of their choice.
 We focus on helping applicants nail all aspects of their application to gain a competitive edge in the admissions process.